sk-io/os/README.md

 ## Architecture/Motivation

+I started this project to learn more about the inner workings of graphical multitasking operating systems.
+There's no end goal, I just work on it whenever I feel like it.

 This is a completely monolithic OS with a single userspace API for everything (task management, file I/O, window management, etc...).
-All an application needs to do is to include os.h and link against api.so.
+All an application needs to do is to include os.h and dynamically link against api.so.
+This provides Application/OS binary compatibility and allows you to rebuild the kernel without rebuilding all the apps and vice versa (as long as the API doesn't change).
 The kernel is not unix based.

 I try to keep things as simple and understandable as possible whilst still being speedy.
 There are tons of security holes, that's not a priority right now.